read

 Stage 2 Forward-Facing

-These seats are crucial for children who have outgrown their rear-facing seats and weigh at least 10 kg.
+These seats are crucial for children who have outgrown their rear-facing seats and weigh at least 22 lbs.

 One of the significant benefits of forward-facing seats is that they allow your child to explore their surroundings with a better view.
 They can now see the world in front of them, engaging with the sights and sounds of the journey.
 This can help make car rides more enjoyable for both you and your little one.